Distinguished Service Decorations

 Investitures take place twice a year, usually in April and September.

-More information about eligibility and how to apply is available on the defence.gov.au website.
+More information is available on the defence.gov.au website.